mayugene/gtoken/README.md

 3. Support refresh jwt automatically.
 4. Support GoFrame v2.*.
 Currently, it's 2.9.0.
 5. Work as a group routing middleware(best practise of GoFrame).
-6. NanoId is used to reduce token bytes.
+6. NanoID is used to reduce token bytes.

 ## Documents
 1. Cache mode